kiankhaneghahi/Password-Storage-GUI-Application-with-Python/README.md

 # Secure Python Password Manager

 A desktop GUI application built with Python and Tkinter for securely storing and managing your ID/password pairs.
 All sensitive information is encrypted locally using strong cryptographic algorithms, ensuring your data remains private and under your control.
-A detailed breakdown of the code and its coresoponding cryptography implementation is given in the "Password Storage GUI" Folder README.md.
+A detailed breakdown of the code and its coresoponding cryptography implementation is given in README.md in the "Password Storage GUI" Folder.

 ## Key Features